jamesej/lyniconanc/README.md

 You can now set up the database by running the test site from the command line (a handy feature of an ASP.Net Core site!).
 Open a command window as Administrator and go to the \src\LyniconANC.Release directory.
-Now run `dotnet run lynicon initialize-database`.
+Now run `dotnet run -- --lynicon initialize-database`.

 Then you can set up the CMS admin user.
-Run `dotnet run lynicon initialize-admin password`.
+Run `dotnet run -- --lynicon initialize-admin password`.
 ![Initialize](http://www.lynicon.com/install/ANCTest_Initialize.jpg)

 You can now run the site and login with the password you set up (the email is admin@lynicon-user.com)